Brooklands Community Park

 - Open meadows and riverside walk

-- Children’s play area, basketball court & skateboard park
+- Children’s play areas, basketball court & skateboard park

 - Unique place in motor racing and aviation history